Ducklord0/ReviewComputerGraphicsAssignment/README.md

 This makes a color for the shadow
 ShadowColor("Shadow Color", Color) = (1,1,1,1)

-Takes the normal of the light hitting the surface and getting the dot product.
-Then making it the maximum value it can. fixed diff = max(0, dot(s.Normal, lightDir));
+Takes the normal of the light hitting the surface and getting the dot product. fixed diff = max(0, dot(s.Normal, lightDir));

-c.rgb = s.Albedo * _LightColor0.rgb * (diff * atten * 0.5);
+this determines the shade of the color depending how far the lightsource is from the object. c.rgb = s.Albedo * _LightColor0.rgb * (diff * atten * 0.5);

 Adding the shadow color to the object and uses 1-atten to tell how dark or light it is depending on the distance from the light source.